ViniciusmDias/portfolio/content/blog/covid-news/index.md

 In this project
 In this project we needed create a landing page using only HTML and CSS with 6 news about COVID-19.

-## Requisitos
+## Requirements

-- Ter arquivos de HTML e CSS separados;
+- Only have separate HTML and CSS files;
-- Ter pelo menos um tipo de notícia de cada: Áudio, Vídeo e Texto;
+- Have the following pages: Home, About, Contact and Learn more
-- Ser hard coded (código proprietário seu, sem usar Bootstrap e ferramentas drag-and-drop como Wix);
+- Have at least one type of news item: audio, video and text;
-- Estar em um repositório no GitHub.
+- Be hard coded (your own code, without using Bootstrap and drag-and-drop tools like Wix);
-- Ter as páginas: Home, Sobre, Contato e Saiba mais
+- Be in a repository on GitHub.

-Link do repositório no Github:
+Repository link on Github:
 [covidnews](https://covidbreakingnews.netlify.app/).